rogermilroy/hybrid-inference-evaluation/README.md

 Install hector quadrotor packages.

-Install qt4 which is a dependency of the hector project.
+Install qt4 and geographic msgs which are a dependencies of the hector project.

     sudo apt install qt4-default ros-melodic-geographic-msgs

-Initialise the workspace and setup dependencies
+Initialise the workspace and setup dependencies (you will need to change the start of the sed command to the path on your machine to this repo)

     cd <repo_root>/Code/catkin_ws/src